 Who we are

-We manage public and private funds, with a focus on real estate, private debt, infrastructure and private equity sectors
+We manage public and private funds, with focus on Real Estate, Private Equity, Private Debt, Infrastructure and Agribusiness.

 Our role as an investment fund manager consists of seeking attractive and profitable investment alternatives for investors who trust us, working with strategic partners who are experts in their businesses